arceustraner/arceustraner/README.md

 - 👋 Hi, I’m @arceustraner
-- 🌱 I’m currently learning: html,js,css
+- 🌱 I’m currently learning:■■■■■■
 - I already know python
 - 👀 I’m interested in watching anime
-- I already watched morethan 86 anime
+- I already watched more than 86 anime

 <!---
 arceustraner/arceustraner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.